Ezcoo/vscode-sqflint/README.md

-# vscode-sqflint
+# vscode-sqflint-revisited
 Integrates sqflint tool into VS code.

+In this "Revisited" version, an **option to toggle warnings for global variables** ('Possibly undefined variable') has been added.
+If you change the setting in extension settings, remember to restart your Visual Studio Code after it.

 # Prerequisites
 Java ( You no longer need to have sqflint installed as it's bundled with extension. )